Bob Harris, CAE

 Dedicated – Directors are commited to the organization during their term of office.
 They realize they are fiduciaries on behalf of the membership.

 Engaged – Board meetings are periodic yet there are ways to stay engaged between meetings.

 Enthusiastic – Though board service requires fiduciary responsibilities, directors should remain enthusiastic through their terms of service.
 Stakeholders know the board is eager to achieve results.

 Focused – It is natural to wander as ideas and questions arise.
 The mission and strategic plan will frame discussions and decisions.

 Innovative – Able to solve problems with available resources (finances, technology, people.)
 Be leery of directors who identify problems but seldom offer solutions.

 Integrity – Directors adhere to standards of excellence in governance; avoiding risky behaviors.

 Participatory – All directors contribute to conversations.
 Good governance requires a team.
 Nobody stands back, leaving work to others or withholding ideas.

-Prepared – Board members prepare by reading advance materials and asking questions of staff, committees
+Prepared – Board members prepare by reading advance materials and asking questions of staff, committees and officers.